VektrexElectronicSystems/SpikeSafePythonSamples/making_integrated_voltage_measurements/measure_staircase_sweep_voltage/README.md

 ## Overview
 Operates SpikeSafe as both a DC current source and a high precision voltage measurement device.
 A Staircase Sweep is outputted as demonstrated in [Run Staircase Mode](../../run_spikesafe_operating_modes/run_staircase_sweep).
 While current DC currents are outputted, voltage measurements are being taken across the flattest portion of each DC current output.
 After all measurements are taken and read, the results are plotted in an I-V graph.

 The Digitizer is set to receive a hardware trigger, meaning that it will use the SpikeSafe's output trigger signal as its input trigger.
-The measurement is delayed slightly allow the current output to stabilize.
+The measurement is delayed slightly to allow the current output to stabilize.

 Note the use of the New Data query while the SpikeSafe is operating.
 While the Digitizer is still acquiring voltage data, it can be unobtrusively queried to determine if the buffer is full yet.
 This information can be used to determine whether the user would ideally want to fetch data, as the data fetch will only return fresh data if the specified measurements have occurred.